Is LinkedIn The New Facebook?

 “Great stuff Tim.
 What I fail to understand is all the negatively here, get a grip people & if you don’t like it scroll on by & enjoy your day.
 It’s quite simple really.”

 Well, are you guys trying to turn LinkedIn into the new Facebook or are you just submitting the same posts to all your social media platforms?
-Whichever it is you need to stop doing it because the first rule of social media is to tailor your message to your audience.
+Whichever it is you need to stop doing it because the first rule of social media marketing is to tailor your message to your audience.
+Online word of mouth can be an important influence on business decision making, but only if it is relevant and supportive of your proposition.

 LinkedIn is a professional networking site for making contacts and sharing useful content.
 It is not for boasting about how lucky you are to have been on a private jet.
 Enjoying yourself at work is important, but LinkedIn is not the platform to distribute this kind of self-congratulating twaddle.
 It’s unprofessional and annoying to other users.